grammyjs/website/site/docs/plugins/conversations.md

 This leads to a lot of boilerplate code, and makes it hard to follow along.
 **This plugin does not work that way.**

-Instead, with plugin, you will use something much more powerful: **code**.
+Instead, with this plugin, you will use something much more powerful: **code**.
 Basically, you simply define a normal JavaScript function which lets you define how the conversation evolves.
 As the bot and the user talk to each other, the function will be executed statement by statement.

-(To be fair, that's not actually how it works.
+(To be fair, that's not actually how it works under the hood.
 But it is very helpful to think of it that way!
 In reality, your function will be executed a bit differently, but we'll get to that [later](#waiting-for-updates).)